Moros Marinos

 Data of interest

-Born in 1865 with the idea of opposing a Saracen fleet to the Christian in naval combat in the waters of the Clariano River, they manned a new frigate, called “Almanzor”, in memory of the fearsome and victorious warrior Muhammad Ibn Abi Amir, known like al-Mansur, “The Victorious”.
-Acquired possibly with the funds contributed by the members of the Board of Directors of Festes, of the Casino “El Porvenir” or the members of the row itself.
+Born in 1865 with the idea of opposing a Saracen fleet to the Christian fleet in naval combat in the waters of the Clariano River, they manned a new frigate, called Almanzor, in memory of the fearsome and victorious warrior Muhammad Ibn Abi Amir, known as al-Mansur. , “The Victorious”.
+Possibly acquired with the funds contributed by the members of the Board of Directors of Fiestas, the “El Porvenir” Casino or the members of the row itself.

-His participation was postponed for the following year due to cholera morbo.
-The new line, under the name of Moros Marinos, forged at the headquarters of the Casino of “El Porvenir”, came to aggrandize the Saracen hosts in “Turkish” clothing and carrying polished wooden shovels.
-It was formed by important people, with high economic power, members and sympathizers of the conservative party, whose relationship remains hidden between the seams of our history.
+His participation was relegated to the following year due to morbid cholera.
+The new group, under the name of Moros Marinos, forged at the headquarters of the “El Porvenir” Casino, came to enlarge the Saracen hosts with “Turkish-style” attire and carrying polished wooden shovels.
+It was formed by relevant people, with high economic power, members and sympathizers of the conservative party, whose relationship remains hidden between the seams of our history.

-For just over a century and a half, they walk triumphantly through streets and squares at the target and at the entrance to the pasdobles and marches moras agreements and at the beginnings of military marches; in the sacrifice of the mass and in the procession, they perform the rite that since 1860 has led to Ontinyent becoming a Christian and a Moor.
+For a little more than a century and a half, they walk triumphantly through the streets and squares at the reveille and at the entrance to the pasodobles agreements and Moorish marches and at the beginning of military marches; in the sacrifice of the mass and in the procession, they fill the rite that since 1860 has led to turning Ontinyent into Christian and Moorish.

-Over the course of many years, accompanied by music, they showed the beauty of their missing dance, recorded in the press throughout the 19th and part of the 20th centuries, and in a unique way at the Valencia Regional Exhibition (1909) .
-In the same way as the long-awaited “Nit del Riu”, gifted with joys and amusements, in which the frigate “Almanzor” took center stage, next to the Christian “Méndez Núñez”, decorated and illuminated in the Venetian style and dragged by mules, they navigated the waters of the Clariano River to make their own the historical scenes linked to the sea, recalling past times in which people came to defend our coasts from the attacks of Berber and Tunisian pirates.
+Over the course of many years, accompanied by music, they showed the beauty of their disappeared dance, recorded in the press throughout the 19th and part of the 20th centuries, and in a unique way at the Regional Exhibition of Valencia (1909).
+Like the long-awaited “Nit del Riu”, filled with joy and entertainment, in which the role played by the frigate “Almanzor”, along with the Christian “Méndez Núñez”, decorated and illuminated in the Venetian style and dragged by mules, They sailed in the waters of the Clariano River to make the historical scenes linked to the sea their own, remembering past times when they came to defend our coasts from the attacks of Berber and Tunisian pirates.

-Plying the seas of the festival, the Moors of the Seas have guided the Saracen hosts on countless occasions, they carry and guard the ensign with the crescent moon and recite the grandiloquent verses of the embassy from the deck of the frigate, where old and new generations of seafarers hoist all their wishes and illusions between days captivated by a town and its people.
+Sailing the seas of the festival, the Moorish sailors have guided the Saracen hosts on countless occasions, carrying and guarding the banner with the crescent of the moon and declaiming the grandiloquent verses of the embassy from the deck of the frigate, where old and new Generations of Moorish sailors hoist on their bow all their wishes and dreams between days captivated by a town and its people.

 Music for the Moros Marinos